Skip to content

 Radial shockwaves, often referred to as radial pressure waves, are generated using a pneumatic mechanism, where a projectile is accelerated within a handpiece to strike a transmitter, producing waves that fan out from their point of origin.
 These waves, despite their name, are not true shockwaves.
 The distinguishing factor lies in their dispersion: while true shockwaves have the ability to focus energy on a precise area, radial waves disseminate their energy more broadly, making their impact less concentrated.
 Nonetheless, radial shockwaves are effective for treating conditions closer to the skin’s surface, such as plantar fasciitis, tennis elbow, and other superficial musculoskeletal conditions.

-Unfocused Shockwaves
+Broad-focused Shockwaves

-Unfocused shockwaves disperse energy across a broader and deeper area of tissue.
+Broad-focused shockwaves disperse energy across a broader and deeper area of tissue.
 These shockwaves are typically produced through mechanisms like electrohydraulic methods, where electrical discharge is used to generate a spark underwater, resulting in a shockwave.
 Given their wider dispersion of energy, they’re often used for conditions that benefit from a more generalized therapeutic approach.

-SoftWave therapy is the only true unfocused shockwave technology available today.
+SoftWave therapy is the only true broad-focused shockwave technology available today.
 It harnesses these broad-reaching waves to treat a variety of conditions, including diabetic foot ulcers, tendon diseases, musculoskeletal pains, and even assisting in wound and fracture healing.

 High vs Low Energy Shockwave